Android is the most popular operating system in the world, with over 2.5 billion active users spanning over 190 countries.

 Created by Andy Rubin as the open-source alternative to iPhone and Palm OS, Android quickly became the favourite operating system for most mobile manufacturers in the early 2010s.

 With titans of the industry such as Samsung, LG, Motorola and HTC all launching phones running Android, it quickly became the most popular mobile OS, hitting over one billion active users by 2014.

 As Android grew, so did Google’s control of the OS.
-Originally, manufacturer partners were able to customise most of the platform to their liking, however, Google has every year added more compulsory services and conditions with each year, which has ensured advantages for its own suite of apps.
+Originally, manufacturer partners were able to customise most of the platform to their liking, however, every year Google has added more compulsory services and conditions, which has ensured advantages for its own suite of apps.

 Android is the dominant platform in most countries, although it has had trouble surpassing Apple in Japan and the United States.
 In countries like Brazil, India, Indonesia, Iran and Turkey, it has over 85 percent market share.

 While Google has claimed more control over Android with each passing year, in China, the search giant has no control over the operating system.
-A host of Chinese companies operate third-party app stores on the Android platform, which account for 75 percent of all smartphone users in China.
+A host of Chinese companies operate third-party app stores on the Android platform, which account for 75% of all smartphone users in China.

 We have collected data and statistics on Android OS.
 Read on below to find out more.

 - Android has over three billion active users